This software is owned by The university of California, Irvine,

 usually, but not always, will batch up your packets the way

-you'd expect - so this can be a difficult problem to track down.
+you'd expect - so this can be a difficult (and surprising) problem to

 read(length) brings in a specific number of bytes.